 Tate Modern, London

 The Tate Modern in London is a museum of modern art, part of the Tate network in England, together with the Tate Britain, the Tate Liverpool, and the Tate St. Ives.

-Located in the Bankside district, on the southern embankment of the River Thames in the Bankside district, the London Borough of Southwark, the museum was opened on May 12, 2000, with a view to present works by almost all major modern and contemporary artists.
+Located in the Bankside district, on the southern embankment of the River Thames in the Bankside district, the London Borough of Southwark, the museum was opened on May 12, 2000, to present works by almost all major modern and contemporary artists.

 The museum is housed in the former Bankside Power Station, an imposing brick-clad building designed by architect Giles Gilbert Scott in the 1950s; the historic building has been redeveloped after a design by Swiss architectural firm Herzog & de Meuron.
 The renovation project is widely considered one of the best examples of the conversion of a disused industrial building into a modern cultural venue.

 Possibly the most iconic space of the museum, the Turbine Hall on the ground floor, which once accommodated the electric generators of the power plant, is a monumental open space with an internal height of about 20 meters / 55 feet; it is frequently used as a gallery for large temporary art installations commissioned by the museum to famed international artists.

 A view of the Tate Modern building from the Millenium Bridge.
 Photo © Inexhibit